+5. Authorisation

-5. Authorisation You must sign this in order for NZQA to consider your complaint.
+You must sign this in order for NZQA to consider your complaint.
 Please tick the relevant boxes and sign below.
-Yes ☐ No ☐ I confirm that I have attempted to follow the internal complaints procedure of the provider and have given it the opportunity to resolve my complaint before submitting this complaint to NZQA.
-Yes \square No \square I have attached a copy of the outcome of my internal formal complaint.
-Yes \square No \square I authorise NZQA to inform the provider of my name(s).
-Yes ☐ No ☐ I authorise NZQA to release a copy of this form and documents I have supplied to the provider.
-Yes \square No \square I authorise NZQA to proceed with investigating my formal complaint.
+Yes No I confirm that I have attempted to follow the internal complaints procedure of the provider and have given it the opportunity to resolve my complaint before submitting this complaint to NZQA.
+Yes \Box No \Box I have attached a copy of the outcome of my internal formal complaint.
+Yes \Box No \Box I authorise NZQA to inform the provider of my name(s).
+Yes 🗌 No 🗌 I authorise NZQA to release a copy of this form and documents I have supplied to the provider.
+Yes \Box No \Box I authorise NZQA to proceed with investigating my formal complaint.
 Your signature: Date: